HIV/AIDS

-Human immunodeficiency virus infection and acquired immunodeficiency syndrome (HIV/AIDS) is a spectrum of conditions caused by infection with the human immunodeficiency virus (HIV), a retrovirus.
+Without treatment the infection can interfere with the immune system, and eventually progress to AIDS, sometimes taking many years.
 Following initial infection an individual may not notice any symptoms, or may experience a brief period of influenza-like illness.
-Typically, this is followed by a prolonged incubation period with no symptoms.
-If the infection progresses, it interferes more with the immune system, increasing the risk of developing common infections such as tuberculosis, as well as other opportunistic infections, and tumors which are rare in people who have normal immune function.
-These late symptoms of infection are referred to as acquired immunodeficiency syndrome (AIDS).
-This stage is often also associated with unintended weight loss.
+During this period the person may not know that they are HIV-positive, yet they will be able to pass on the virus.
+Typically, this period is followed by a prolonged incubation period with no symptoms.
+Eventually the HIV infection increases the risk of developing other infections such as tuberculosis, as well as other opportunistic infections, and tumors which are rare in people who have normal immune function.
+The late stage is often also associated with unintended weight loss.
+Without treatment a person living with HIV can expect to live for 11 years.
+Early testing can show if treatment is needed to stop this progression and to prevent infecting others.